WesamAboAqel/url-shortner/ReadMe.md

 Minimal URL shortener built with Express, TypeScript, Kysely, and PostgreSQL.
 The server exposes a JSON API for creating, updating, deleting, and redirecting shortened links, and serves a small Tailwind-powered UI from `site/`.

+This project is built as part of: https://roadmap.sh/projects/url-shortening-service

 ## Quick Start

 1. Install dependencies: `npm install`